 - Commercial areas

-Although epoxy grout costs more, it offers long-term durability.
+Although epoxy grouts costs more, it offers long-term durability.

 Polymer-Modified Grouts

-Polymer-modified grout contains special additives.
+Polymer-modified grouts contains special additives.
 As a result, it provides better flexibility and crack resistance.
 This type suits modern tiles like vitrified tiles.

-- Sanded grout works best for wide joints and floor tiles.
+- Sanded grouts works best for wide joints and floor tiles.

 - Unsanded grout suits narrow joints and wall tiles where a smooth finish is needed.